– Activities to avoid and change,

-Bridges are a reliable step in the progression of strengthening your core..
-They help build the opposing muscles in the low back and hamstrings.
+Bridges are a reliable step in the progression of strengthening your core.
+First, they help build the opposing muscles in the low back and hamstrings.
+Secondly, they flatten and lengthen the abs that oppose the iliopsoas.
+Thirdly, they stretch the rectus femoris which can also keep the hips flexed.
 Ease into them and avoid pushing into the sharp pain at the base of the back.

 Start out lifting just until you get tension.
 Pull your belly button in as you reach the top.
 Hold each repetition for about 2 seconds and drop all the way back down.
 Do 10-20 twice a day or more.
-This will build the opposing muscles.
-Lift until your hips are arched above level.
+This exercise will build the opposing muscles.
+Gently repeat this bridging exercise daily until your hips arch above level.